 The track runs on the right alongside the canal, winding through small towns and shady parks equipped with benches and tables, a convenient solution for picnics or short breaks.
 There are a number of inviting trattorias and restaurants displaying the DeCA brand (Denomination of Ambrosian Cuisine) in the villages along the route (link to Gorgonzola - Cassano d’Adda DeCA restaurants).
 Keep an eye on the left bank of the canal for a glimpse of some noble residences, the so-called ville di delizia, built from the 17th century onwards to allow aristocratic families an opportunity for holidays in the fresh air, away from the hot and damp Milanese summers

 NOT TO BE MISSED

-In Cassano d´Adda, our final destination, the magnificent Villa Borromeo certainly merits a visit.
-Commenced in the mid-18th century as a sumptuous holiday home for the Marquis D'Adda, it is fronted by an impressive main courtyard.
-The current neoclassical façade is the work of the architect Piermarini who, between 1780 and 1785, remodelled a building by Francesco Croce.
-Bequeathed to the Borromeo family at the end of the 19th century, the villa was occupied by the German military during the Second World War and was repurposed into family homes.
-Thanks to the purchase by a private individual it has now been restored and is used for events.
+In Cassano d´Adda, our final destination, the magnificent Villa Borromeo certainly deserves a visit.
+Started in the mid-18th century as a sumptuous holiday home for the Marquis D'Adda, it is fronted by an impressive main courtyard.
+The current neoclassical façade is the work of the architect Piermarini (the creator of the La Scala Opera theatre) who, between 1780 and 1785, remodelled a building by Francesco Croce (who conceived the Duomo’s tallest spire, on top of which stands the gilded Madonnina).
+Bequeathed to the Borromeo family at the end of the 19th century, the villa was occupied by the German military during the Second World War and was later partitioned into single-family lodgings.
+Thanks to a private purchase it has now been restored and is used for events.